walterhiggins/WMPJS/README.md

 #### Sorting Players by experience

 Let's face it, a leaderboard based on player names would be both boring and unfair.
-Let's try one based on a player's experience points.
-Update your *playerSort.js* file adding a new *byExp()* function (exp is short for experience):
+Instead let's try one based on a player's experience points.
+Update your *playerSort.js* file adding a new *byExp()* function (Exp is short for experience):

 <caption>Listing 11.2: Sorting players by Experience.</caption>